rmccullagh/libvirt-automount/README.md

 Use the [`started`](https://www.libvirt.org/hooks.html#qemu) hook to launch a script that calls into a C program that immediately forks, and exists the parent.
 The C program then calls `execlp('qemu-start-wrapped')`;

+# Assumptions
+- The name of your VM, which is passed to your hook from libvirtd has a resolved name.
+For example, virtual machine with name (domname) `dns`, can be resolved on your machine.
+This can be accomplished by simply editing your `/etc/hosts` file.

 # Quick start
 To get started, edit `mount-sshfs.c`